mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 **Note**: Default settings for protocol and log versions are overwritten with these customized options (steps 1 through 3), even though  their values are same as the defaults of the new package version `2.0.0-0.11.0.0` .
 Pay attention to these customized options for further package upgrades since they will be preserved unless overwritten explicitly.

+##  Upgrade in Strict Mode

+If you are upgrading to the DC/OS Apache Kafka package `2.0.0-0.11.0.0`  on a DC/OS cluster running in [strict security mode](https://docs.mesosphere.com/1.9/security/#security-modes), you must specify service account details during the package update process.
+Service account credentials enable your service to authenticate to a DC/OS cluster in strict mode.

+You can provide service account details in a JSON options file or via the DC/OS GUI.

+### New Installation

+If you are performing a fresh installation of Kafka `2.0.0-0.11.0.0` on a strict mode cluster, add the following parameter to your options JSON file in order to  provide your service account details.

+    $ cat options.json
+    {
+        "service": {
+            "service_account": "this_is_your_service_account_id",
+            "service_account_secret": "this_is_your_sa_secret_path"
+        }
+    }

+    $ docs package install  kafka --options=options.json ` --package-version=2.0.0-0.11.0.0

+**Note:** The syntax for specifying service account details has changed from the previous version.
+The `principal` and `secret_name` parameters have changed to `service_account` and `service_account_secret`.
+If you are upgrading your service from package version `1.1.16-0.10.1.0-beta`, you will need to specify service account details in a JSON options file.

+### Upgrade to Kafka `2.0.0-0.11.0.0`

+If you are upgrading your existing service running in strict mode, from `1.1.16-0.10.1.0-beta` to version `2.0.0-0.11.0.0`, set `service_account` and `service_account_secret` in your options.
+Add service_account and service_account_secret options only in Step 1 in [Upgrade Instructions](#upgrade-kafka-from-0.10.2.x-to-0.11.0.0
+).
+Step 2 and Step 3 will be same.
+Modify Step 1 as follows if you are upgrading in strict mode.

+    $ cat option.json
+    {
+        "service": {
+            "service_account": "this_is_your_service_account_id",
+            "service_account_secret": "this_is_your_sa_secret_path"
+        },
+        "kafka": {
+            "inter.broker.protocol.version": "0.11.0.0",
+            "log.message.format.version": "0.10.0"
+        }
+    }

+   $ docs kafka update start  --options=options.json --package-version=2.0.0-0.11.0.0